The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners: Experiments and Discussion

 \subsubsection{Subpopulation-wise Performance}

-Simulations that require an individual-based approach where specific subpopulations can be represented explicitly must implement role specification.
+Simulations that require an individual-based approach, where specific subpopulations can be represented explicitly, must implement role specification.
 The following analysis concerns the configurations supporting profile assignment and investigates how well artificial agents can replicate the intergroup differences, role-specific reasoning levels, and guess distributions.
-Figure~\ref{fig:humans} depicting human results per cohort shows a higher density of guesses over lower values and a significantly lower mean of guesses for experts.
-In this section, we use those results as a benchmark and evaluate artificial agents' ability to replicate the significant difference in reasoning between human students and experts.
+As shown in Figure~\ref{fig:humans}, human experts exhibit a substantially lower mean guess and greater density over lower values than students.
+These results provide the benchmark for our subpopulation-level evaluation.